 Job enrichment denotes assigning new or redesigned job descriptions to the current job roles and responsibilities.
 Each designee in any organization is assigned certain tasks and roles that s/he are expected to fulfill, so they are entitled to a certain amount of recompense in terms of money, bonuses, perks, and other fringe benefits.
 The main purpose of job enrichment is to reignite enthusiasm in the employees and give them the feeling that they are cared for and that the management is not only concerned about their current job and tasks but also endeavors to give them skill sets that will be beneficial for them in the long run.
 For example, the network administrator may be assigned the new task of data backup of the organization's online assets.

 Job enlargement and enrichment can be monetarily driven or driven by the motivation of achievement (one of the factors that motivate human beings to achieve excellence, according to Psychology).
 In any case, the new roles can galvanize the employees’ skills or, in some cases, mar the spirit with overburden.
 To find out what is the relationship between job enrichment and enlargement on job satisfaction, we carried out the research.
-The research gist is that in the short run and controlled environment, and reward-driven, this helps improve job satisfaction.
+The research gist is that in the short run and controlled environment, reward-driven, this helps improve job satisfaction.
 On the other hand, due to poor communication and the environment of mutual mistrust, job enlargement may be seen as punishment instead of a reward.

 Job satisfaction will also result in job commitment.
 In today’s marketplace, job-hopping is seen as a positive thing instead of the HR practices in the 20th century, where changing jobs was considered a sign of an unstable career.
-Job hopping is considered nowadays as a sign of a dynamic career and zeal of the employees, which drives them from one organization to another.
-Job hopping has got justification, so employees feel less obligated to any organization.
+Job hopping is considered nowadays as a sign of a dynamic career and the zeal of employees, which drives them from one organization to another.
+Job hopping has justification, so employees feel less obligated to any organization.
 Job commitment has become a rare commodity; therefore, the HR Specialist welcomes the signs of job commitment.
 The HR department should find some ways to distinguish people who are committed to the organization’s goals.
 Once identified, they should be given incentives for job enrichment and enlargement.

 Comments